-EXPLOSION HAZARD-Do not connect or disconnect while circuit is live unless area is known to be non-hazardous.

-Substitution of components may impair suitability for Class I, Division 2 or Zone 2 applications.

-Due to typical noise levels in engine environments, hearing protection should be worn when working on or around the SOGAV 36

-The surface of this product can become hot enough or cold enough to be a hazard.
+Do not connect or disconnect while circuit is live unless area is known to be non-hazardous.
+Explosion Hazard Substitution of components may impair suitability for Class I, Division 2 or Zone 2 applications.
+Explosion Hazard h 1 WARNING Personal Injury HEARING PROTECTION-Due to typical noise levels in engine environments, hearing protection should be worn when working on or around the SOGAV 105. r ersonar mjary HOT SURFACES-The surface of this product can become hot enough or cold enough to be a hazard.
 Use protective gear for product handling in these circumstances.
-Temperature ratings are included in the specification section of this manual.
+Temperature ratings are Personal Injury included in the specification section of this manual.
 External fire protection is not provided in the scope of this product.
 It is the responsibility of the user to satisfy any applicable requirements for their system.
+External Fire Protection

-(Refer to the outline drawing, Figure 1-1 (wire treatment varies depending on model).
+Refer to the outline drawing, Figure 1-1 (gland nut location and wire treatment vary depending on model).

-It is imperative that the interior of all gas manifolding be absolutely clean prior to SOGAVTM installation and engine start-up.
+NOTICEIt is imperative that the interior of all gas manifolding be absolutely clean prior to SOGAV installation and engine start-up.
 There must be no dirt, weld slag, metal chips, etc., present.
-Contamination of this type can prevent the valve from operating properly and can damage the engine if it passes through the valve.

-The region around the SOGAV installation pad must also be very clean so that no debris gets into the air manifold during SOGAV installation.
+Contamination of this type can prevent the valve from operating properly and can damage the engine if it passes through the valve.The region around the SOGAV installation pad must also be very clean so that no debris gets into the air manifold during SOGAV valve installation.

-Locate the appropriate O-ring (specified on the outline drawing) in the groove on the base of the SOGAV.
-It may be helpful to lubricate the groove with Vaseline (or equivalent) to help prevent the O-ring from falling out during installation.
+Locate the appropriate O-ring (specified on the outline drawing) in the groove on the base of the SOGAV valve.

-Mount the SOGAV to the cylinder head or air intake manifold runner using M6 socket head screws.
-Socket head screws are required for bolt head clearance.
-Tighten these screws evenly to a torque recommended by the manufacturer.
+Mount the SOGAV valve to the cylinder head or air intake manifold runner using either M8 or 5/16-inch socket-head screws.
+Socket-head screws are required for bolt-head clearance.
+Tighten these screws evenly to a torque recommended by the engine manufacturer.

-Install the gas inlet line to the inlet side of the SOGAV using the O-ring specified on the outline drawing.
-Use M6x1 screws with at least 12 threads of engagement.
-Lubricate the threads and torque evenly to 8 N·m (70 lb-in).
+Install the gas inlet line to the inlet side of the SOGAV valve using the O-ring specified on the outline drawing.
+Two methods of gas inlet flange retention may be used: